ben-norton/shipwreck-linked-data-pipeline/project-docs/shipwreck-datasets.md

 1. Identify and download multiple shipwreck datasets
 2. Profile each dataset using the utility scripts
 3. Use the generated profiles to assess each dataset for suitability, completeness, (perceived) quality, and consistency.
 In general, the more complete and consistent dataset will facilitate better linkages between resources, the ultimate goal of linked data architectures.
 Example criteria include:
-A. How complete is the dataset?
+A. What is completeness percentage for each column?
+Are there empty columns?
-B. Does the dataset contain latitude and longitude coordinates?
+B. Does the dataset include a dictionary of column names?
+If not, do all the columns make sense?
-C. Are the ship names clear?
+C. Does the dataset contain latitude and longitude coordinates or just a location description?
-D. Are the columns properly formatted (For year column, are the values integers?)?
+D. Are the ship names clear?
-4.
+E. Are the columns properly formatted (For year column, are the values integers?)?
 4. Select the dataset and convert the CSV file into a Linked Art JSON-LD file.

 ## Hypothetical Shipwreck Concept Linkages